luciancaetano/base-react-typescript-project/README.md

 # React Basic Typescript Redux Starter

 # package.json scripts
-- `start: dev` starts the server with a development environment
+- `start` starts the server with a development environment
 - `start: prod` starts the server with a production environment
 - `build: dev` compiles the application with a development environment
 - `build: prod` compiles the application with a production environment